VRL example reference

 Exact match search.
 The given field must match the value exactly.
 Case sensitivity can be specified using the

-argument.
+case_sensitiveargument.
 An exact match search can use an index directly into the dataset, which should make this search fairly “cheap” from a performance perspective.Date range search.
 The given field must be greater than or equal to the

-date.
+fromdate and less than or equal to thetodate.
 A date range search involves sequentially scanning through the rows that have been located using any exact match criteria.
 This can be an expensive operation if there are many rows returned by any exact match criteria.
 Therefore, use date ranges as the only criteria when the enrichment data set is very small.

-enrichment tables, this condition needs to be a VRL object with a single key-value pair
+For geoip and mmdb enrichment tables, this condition needs to be a VRL object with a single key-value pair

 whose value needs to be a valid IP address.
-Example: {"ip": .ip }
+Example: {"ip": .ip }.
+If a return field is expected

-is used.
+and without a value, null is used.
 This table can return the following fields:

 ISP databases: